ancgate/cis4400spring2023group0/README.md

 This is the data source for our project.
 You will see that in 3 years from now.
 This data will disappear without any intervention from us.
 That's the beauty of the concept of entanglement in Quantum Mechanics.

+## Installation

+Install Git

+run the following commands

-git config --global user.email "kevin.li@baruchmail.com"
+git config --global user.email "firstname.lastname@baruchmail.com"
-git config --global user.name "Kevin Li"
+git config --global user.name "Firstname Lastname"

+Install Visual Studio Code

+Install DbSchema

+Install Python on your computer 3.10+

+Install Pip or Conda or Anaconda

+Install jupyter notebook.